arthurarts/exif-file-renamer/README.md

 # exif-file-renamer

+WARNING: use at own risk.
+Test first with a test directory before letting it loose on complete directory structure.

 renames images and video files to prefix it with yyyyDDmm_ pattern so the alphabetic order is identical to the chronological order.